skupperproject/skupper/doc/tls/README.md

     Route, Gateway API TLSRoute, etc.
 - Check for connectivity problems to the Link endpoints.
   - Find the host:port combinations from the Link's endpoints
-  - Use a TCP client to test connectivity, ideally from the same namespace as the Link's Site to catch any network policy issues.
+  - Use a TCP/TLS client to test connectivity, ideally from the same namespace as the Link's Site to catch any network policy issues.
+Any of the following common clients will work.
-    - `echo "hello" | nc <host> <port>` Sends nonsense to the router.
+    - TCP: `echo "hello" | nc <host> <port>` Sends nonsense to the router.
 Expect a router to respond with an AMQPS error.
 Same for `telnet`.
-    - `curl --insecure https://<host>:<port>` attempts to open a TLS connection (for an http request).
+    - TLS: `curl --insecure https://<host>:<port>` attempts to open a TLS connection (for an http request).
 Expect a router to refuse the connection due to missing client certificates. curl should print an SSL error.
-    - `openssl s_client -showcerts -connect <host>:<port>` Displays diagnostics
+    - TLS: `openssl s_client -showcerts -connect <host>:<port>` Displays diagnostics
       about an attempt to open a TLS connection.
 Expect a router to refuse the connection due to missing client certificates.

-When connectivity checks out, it can be helpful to look into validating TLS Certificates on either side of the connection.
+When connectivity can be verified, it can be helpful to look into validating TLS certificates on either side of the connection if the Link is still not operational.

-A quick test can be done using the Link side router deployment.
+A quick test can be done using the linking site's router deployment.
 The following command uses the openssl tool to attempt to open a TLS connection to a peer router, and displays detailed diagnostics.
 Substitute the name of the TLS Credentials secret used by the link, the Link endpoint host, and the relevant port (likely 55671.)
 ```
 TLS_SECRET_NAME=public-link-tls
 LINK_ENDPOINT_HOST=172.18.255.193